JoergStrebel/MachineLearningEngineerND/capstone_proposal/capstone_proposal_template.md

 provide an example of their mathematical representations (if applicable).
 Complex evaluation metrics should be clearly defined and quantifiable (can be expressed in mathematical or logical terms).
 ```
+The actual metric to compare both strategies will be percentage returns per time period.

 ### Project Design
 _(approx. 1 page)_